jayprajapati009/Linux-Ubuntu-18.04-LTS-Setup/README.md

 ```

 ### Install Terminator
-Terminator is a software which will be best suitable for managing multiple Treminal windows while using ROS
+Terminator is a software which will be best suitable for managing multiple terminal windows while using ROS
 ```
 sudo add-apt-repository ppa:gnome-terminator
 ```